raymondaa/FileSystem/README.md

 A file system simulator that mimics similar file system operations in Linux. run.sh is the shell script used to run the application.

-cd- Changes directory.
+*cd*- Changes directory.

-ls- Shows all files and folders in cuurent directory in similar format to Linux.
+*ls*- Shows all files and folders in cuurent directory in similar format to Linux.

-pwd- Prints the current working directory.
+*pwd*- Prints the current working directory.

-link- hard links files to the same inode.
+*link*- hard links files to the same inode.

-unlink- removes link between files.
+*unlink*- removes link between files.

-symlink- similar to link except changed the link mode.
+*symlink*- similar to link except changed the link mode.

-mkdir- create a new directory.
+*mkdir*- create a new directory.

-rmdir- delete directory (only if empty).
+*rmdir*- delete directory (only if empty).

-creat- create a new file.
+*creat*- create a new file.

-open- open file for read, write, read/write, or append mode
+*open*- open file for read, write, read/write, or append mode

-close- close the file
+*close*- close the file

-pfd- shows information of OFT (mode, offset, inode) for currently open files
+*pfd*- shows information of OFT (mode, offset, inode) for currently open files

-read- read blocks from a file.
+*read*- read blocks from a file.

-write- write to a file.
+*write*- write to a file.

-cat- concatenate files.
+*cat*- concatenate files.

-cp- make a copy of a file.
+*cp*- make a copy of a file.